AbasimaEtim/Global-Deforestation-Analysis_SQL_Project/README.md

 - NULL, IS NULL, ON
 - AS, JOIN
 - DENSE RANK, OVER, PARTITION BY
-- COMMON TABLES EXPRESSION (CTE), SUBQUERIES
+- COMMON TABLE EXPRESSION (CTE), SUBQUERIES

 ## Data Wangling Procedure
 1. ### Creating the Project's Database